Huriphoonado/Bach-Inventions-DB/README.md

 >>> init_db()
 ```

 Then, run parser.py to parse the music XML files and store the Inventions in the database.
 It will begin printing feedack as it inserts into and queries the database.
+The output should look something like this:

 ```
 $ python parser.py
-Database Connection Succesful.
-There are 482 notes in 1 Bach Inventions
+Database Connection Succesful: There are 482 notes in 1 Bach Invention(s).
+Database Connection Succesful: There are 1158 notes in 2 Bach Invention(s).
+Database Connection Succesful: There are 1683 notes in 3 Bach Invention(s).
+Database Connection Succesful: There are 2148 notes in 4 Bach Invention(s).
+Database Connection Succesful: There are 2898 notes in 5 Bach Invention(s).
+Database Connection Succesful: There are 3488 notes in 6 Bach Invention(s).
+Database Connection Succesful: There are 3988 notes in 7 Bach Invention(s).
+Database Connection Succesful: There are 4596 notes in 8 Bach Invention(s).
+Database Connection Succesful: There are 5198 notes in 9 Bach Invention(s).
+Database Connection Succesful: There are 5666 notes in 10 Bach Invention(s).
+Database Connection Succesful: There are 6251 notes in 11 Bach Invention(s).
+Database Connection Succesful: There are 6983 notes in 12 Bach Invention(s).
+Database Connection Succesful: There are 7576 notes in 13 Bach Invention(s).
+Database Connection Succesful: There are 8200 notes in 14 Bach Invention(s).
+Database Connection Succesful: There are 8691 notes in 15 Bach Invention(s).
 ```

 ## Notes